Health and Education in India: Current Status, Challenges & More

 3. Access: Socio-economic disparities and the rural-urban divide significantly affect access to quality healthcare.
 Tribal and remote regions often suffer from a lack of basic health services.

-Education Sector Challenges
+Challenges in the Education Sector Challenges

 1. Quality of Education: Despite high enrollment rates, the quality of education remains a concern.
 According to the Annual Status of Education Report (ASER) 2021, only 50.3% of class V students can read a class II level text.